Iqbal Mirchi: Personal life

 Iqbal Mirchi married twice.
-His first wife is Hajira Memon, by whom he has two sons, Asif and Junaid.
+His first wife was Hajira Memon, by whom he has two sons, Asif and Junaid.
 All of them live in the United Kingdom.
-Mirchi's second wife is the former actress Heena Kausar, daughter of the famous film-maker K. Asif (producer-director of the epic Mughal-e-Azam) by his third wife, the actress Nigar Sultana.
-Mirchi and Heena got married in 1991 and they had no children together.
-Heena also continues to reside in the United Kingdom after Mirchi's death.
+Mirchi's second wife was former actress Heena Kausar, daughter of film-maker K. Asif (producer-director of the epic Mughal-e-Azam) by his third wife, the actress Nigar Sultana.
+Mirchi and Heena married in 1991 and they had no children together.
+Heena too continues to reside in the United Kingdom.

+In February 2021, a special court in Mumbai declared Mirchi’s wife, Hajira Memon, and his sons, Junaid and Asif, as Fugitive Economic Offenders under the Fugitive Economic Offenders Act, 2018, in connection with money laundering investigations.